Skip to main content

 A commissioning program to install the floating wind turbines and associated transmission facilities will be executed over the course of the year to deliver Project Green Volt.
 Subsequently oil and gas assets will be able to access renewable electricity, replacing power generated by offshore gas fired power generation, in addition to exporting surplus electricity to the UK grid.
 Taken together, the project mitigates emissions equivalent around 1 million tonnes of CO2 each year.

-Green Volt will allow the full retirement of existing offshore power generators and use a grid-connected wind farm to deliver reliable, renewable electricity, significantly reducing the carbon emissions of the platform’s power demand – by more than 80%.
+Green Volt will allow the full retirement of existing offshore power generators and use a grid-connected wind farm to deliver reliable and renewable electricity in their place.
+Participating offshore oil and gas platforms will in turn, see their carbon emissions from electricity use cut by more than 80%.

 About the project